The Layoff Lady

 Know, too, that there will be times when you need to straight up reach out to someone because you need help.
 Each person will have their areas of interest and expertise, so be sure to keep that in mind when asking for help.

 It's helpful to consider who you might contact for different needs.
-Here are a few cases where I reach out to different people to ask for help:
+Here are a few cases when I was job searching and I reached out to people to ask for help:

-• Before a job interview, I will text my daughter, telling her I have a job interview.
-She will then text back words of encouragement.
+• Before a job interview, I would text my daughter to let her know I had an interview.
+She woudl then text back encouraging words and follow up afterwards to see how it all went.

-• If I need non-job search social interaction, I'll reach out to my former "lunch ladies" coworkers with a link to my Calendly and ask if they're up for a catch-up conversation (then they can pick a time that works for them for us to chat.)
+• If I need non-job search social interaction, I'd reach out to my former "lunch ladies" coworkers with a link to my Calendly and ask if they're up for a catch-up conversation (then they would pick a time for us to chat.)

-• If I'm having a rough day, I'll reach out to my best friend via text or phone to talk a bit.
+• If was having a rough day, I'll reach out to my best friend to talk a bit.

-• If I'm unsure if my resume is clear, I'll contact a former coworker for his insights on what I might want to change.
+• If was unsure if my resume was clear, I'll contact a former coworker to give it a look and make suggestions on what I could do better.

-• If I want to talk shop but not directly job searching, I'll contact a LinkedIn connection I haven't chatted with in a while and see if they are up for a virtual coffee meeting.
-I get to have a fulfilling interaction with another person and glean a few professional insights, too.
+• If I wanted to talk shop but not directly job searching, I'd contact a LinkedIn connection I hadn't chatted with in a while and see if they were up for a virtual coffee meeting.
+I got to have a fulfilling interaction with another person and glean a few professional insights, too.

 Learn More